semaphoreci/docs/language-go_5bdc5b272c7d3a01757abb91.md

             - go version
 </code></pre>

-## GOPATH
+## Using GOPATH

-If you're not using Go 1.11 then you will need to prepare the directory structure Go tooling expects.
+If you are not using Go 1.11 then you will need to prepare the directory structure Go tooling expects.
 This requires creating `$GOPATH/src` and cloning your code into the correct directory.
-Luckily this is possible by changing some environment variables and using the existing Semaphore toolbox.
+This is possible by changing some environment variables and using the existing Semaphore 2.0 toolbox.

 <pre><code class="language-yaml">
 version: v1.0